jackkershaw/portfolio/README.md

 ### Design :

+- wrap sections in a tag linked to who it's for.

 - make all images a4 (split a bit like on fairwork one if two landscapes) so look good on desktop.
 Use fairwork one as mockup, see downloads > portfolio designs psds > mockup.
 - say what programs you can use.
 - say your way of working with moodboards etc., collaborative.
 Your style bright colours etc.